-The Environment it is essential Blueways comply with the requirements of UK, Irish and European Law, including, but not limited to, Environmental Impact Assessments.
+The Environment it is essential Blueways comply with the requirements of UK, Irish and European Law, including, but not limited to, Appropriate Assessment (AA) under the Habitats Directive and Environmental Impact Assessment.

-Ancillary infrastructure: facilities that enhance the experience for users: e.g. trailheads, rest and shelter facilities, mapping/route orientation, furniture and aesthetic or sculptural additions.
+Ancillary infrastructure: facilities that enhance the experience for users: e.g. trailheads, rest and shelter facilities, mapping/route orientation. furniture and aesthetic or sculptural additions.
 The range of facilities should be appropriate to the anticipated volume of users and type of likely demand.